twMr7/modular-examples/README.md

 Overview of The Examples
 ------------------------
 - *AppLoadPlugin*: How a feature-rich application framework can provide without writing too many codes.
-- *TaskStateControl*: Tasks and states coordinating in a higher level way.
+- *TaskStateControl*: Tasks and states coordination in a high level way.
 - *MessageLink*: GUI and data logic are separate module.
 Two modules are communicated via network.
+- *PushPuller*: jobs send over ZeroMQ in push & pull scenario.